Paddyk45/chlorophyte/README.md

 Chlorophyte is program that scans a good portion of the internet for Terraria v1.4.4.9 servers.

 ## Current state
-The mass-finder is in a working state.
+The mass finder is in a working state.
 Development of the rescanner and the part that gets the server information is planned but has not been started.

 ## Setup